jamesgolden1/equivalent-linear-LLMs/README.md

 ## Code for a locally linear MLP

-This code snippet shows how the Qwen 3 MLP is made locally linear. the output is the same as the original function.
+This code snippet shows how the Qwen 3 MLP is made locally linear.
+The output is the same as the original function.
 Only the gradient at inference is changed.

 The detach() statement in the else clause makes the function linear.